JakeOppegaard/BAIS-3300-Pair-Program/README.md

 # BAIS-3300-Pair-Program
+#Library of Books

+Basic python Flask Web application where users can track the books they've owned and read.

+I completed this roject as part of a Digital Product Managment class.
+To learn about dynamic web applications, user expierence, and user interfaces.

+1. Clone this repository to local computer.

+2. Greate a new virtual envioremnt

+3. Activate the new virtual enviorment

+4. Install the dependencies 'pip instal -r requirment.txt'

+5. Run the program using 'run flask'

 Ben Olson and Jake Oppegaard

 Our application consists of a base.html, index.html, and a about page.
 In our index we ask questions about books then put the results in a list under.
 In our about page we have our names and a picture of ourselves